Best Android TV Box 2019 – The Ultimate Buying Guide

 Amazon Fire TV – Best Android TV Box for Amazon Prime Members

-Amazon’s Fire TV has this cool capability to play movies and shows in up to 2160p resolution.
+Amazon’s Fire TV has this cool capability to play movies and shows them up to 2160p resolution.
 It’s not the first streaming media box capable of 4K playback, for Nvidia’s Shield with its more powerful Tegra X1 processor was first to do so.
 But it does bring its own set of advantages, not the least of which is its much lower price as well as readily available content.

 The Fire TV’s minimalist case houses a quad-core MediaTek CPU that’s said to perform 75% faster than the earlier model.
 A PowerVR GX6250 graphics card along with 2GB of system RAM provides the system with hybrid media and gaming capability.
 A good 8GB of internal storage is standard, which can be expanded via microSD to a maximum of 128GB of flash storage.
 Gigabit LAN provides for the best possible Ultra HD streaming in tandem with dual-band 802.11ac Wi-Fi.

 The MediaTek system-on-a-chip integrates support for H.265/HEVC decoding.
 It is incapable of rendering 4K streams smoothly at framerates beyond 30 fps, but does default to smooth 60 fps operation with 1080p streams.
 For playback of DRM-protected UHD videos, a TV that is compatible with the HDMI 2.0 and HDCP 2.2 standards is required.
-Absent that, you won’t be able display almost all the available 4K content on Amazon as well as Netflix, although most 4K content off YouTube should work fine.
+Absent that, you won’t be able to display almost all the available 4K content on Amazon as well as Netflix, although most 4K content off YouTube should work fine.

 The voice-enabled remote has a layout that hasn’t been improved much from the previous version, but it now operates over a faster Wi-Fi connection in place of Bluetooth.
 It still features the solid voice-command and voice-search abilities of the original Fire TV and remains dependable and responsive in use.